 Analog information is characterized by its "continuous" nature.
 That is, in general, the variable in which we are interested can take on any value within certain limits.
-The actual temperature of the air outside can be (approximately) $28.17652^{\circ}$ C, or $28.17653^{\circ}$ C.
+The actual temperature of the air outside can be (approximately) 28.17652° C, or 28.17653° C.

 When we digitize an analog variable, we take each occurrence of its value and assign it a number taken from a discrete repertoire of values.
-In effect (in the "classical" arrangement), we "round" the actual value to the nearest value in the repertoire.
+In effect (in the "classical" arrangement), we "round" the actual value to the nearest value in that repertoire.
 This process is called quantizing.
-The term comes from the notion that we treat all the values to be digitally represented as if they were made up of an integral number of increments (quanta) of some fixed size.
+The term comes from the notion that we treat all the values to be digitally represented as if they were made up of an integral number of increments (quanta), usually of some fixed size.